Wetumka, Oklahoma

 Wetumka is a city in northern Hughes County, Oklahoma, United States.
-The population was 1,282 at the 2010 census, a decline of 11.7 percent from the figure of 1,451 recorded in 2000.
-First settled by the Muscogee Creek after removal in the 1830s, they named it for their ancestral town of Wetumpka, in Alabama.
+The population was 1,135 as of the 2020 Census.
+The Muscogee Creek who first settled it after removal in the 1830s named it for their ancestral town of Wetumpka in Alabama.
 Wetumka is a Muskogee language word meaning "rumbling waters."

 In the 21st century, it is the headquarters for two federally recognized tribes, the Alabama-Quassarte Tribal Town and the Kialegee Tribal Town.
 The town holds Sucker Day annually, on the last Saturday in September.